De Jong: Former RSC Anderlecht goalkeeper terminates Stellenbosch FC contract | Goal.com

 De Jong: Former RSC Anderlecht goalkeeper terminates Stellenbosch FC contract

-Stellenbosch FC have lost the services of former Holland youth international Boy de Jong.
+Stellenbosch FC have lost the services of former Netherlands youth international Boy de Jong.

 De Jong, who only joined the PSL debutants last July, announced his departure on Stellies' official Instagram account.